Data processing agreement

 7.1 Regional data isolation

 BabySea operates three isolated data regions: US (North Virginia), EU (Frankfurt), and APAC (Tokyo).
-Persistent data (databases and storage) is stored only in the selected region.
-There is no automatic cross-region replication of Customer data.
-Customers select their region at account creation and that selection determines where persistent data resides.
-This is described further in Data sovereignty.
+Persistent account, generation, billing, webhook, and operational data is stored in the selected region.
+There is no automatic cross-region synchronization of source-of-truth customer data.

 Vercel edge compute functions are deployed globally and are stateless.
 They do not persist Personal Data outside the selected region.
-Cloudflare DNS, CDN, and WAF services are similarly global and stateless.
+Cloudflare DNS, CDN, WAF, and network services are global and stateless for BabySea source-of-truth data.

-Where Personal Data is transferred from the European Economic Area (EEA) or the United Kingdom to a country that has not received an adequacy decision, such transfers rely on Standard Contractual Clauses (SCCs) as approved under GDPR Art 46(2)(c) or, in the case of the UK, the International Data Transfer Agreement (IDTA) or addendum to the EU SCCs.
-BabySea uses DPAs or equivalent data transfer agreements with Subprocessors and is working to ensure that appropriate agreements are in place with all Subprocessors as required by Applicable Data Protection Law.
+Where Personal Data is transferred from the European Economic Area, the United Kingdom, or Switzerland to a country that has not received an adequacy decision, such transfers rely on Standard Contractual Clauses or another transfer mechanism permitted by Applicable Data Protection Law.

 8. Data Subject rights assistance